- 1 Top 7 Best Disaster Kit Backpack Compared

 This emergency kit delivers with its 3600 calorie emergency food rations, comprising of 9 wrapped 400-calorie bars that can withstand temperatures of 86 degrees to 140-degrees Fahrenheit.
 Shelter items are also included, such as thermal blankets and hooded rain ponchos, all of which are waterproof and lightweight for comfort.
 Bonus points for its AM/FM radio.

 Search and rescue items are included, including an emergency whistle and dust masks, particularly useful out in the open with no immediate help nearby.
 Dust masks also help in contaminated areas.
 All in all, it is a basic, no-frills kit for all types of emergencies.
 The best headlamp and best water purifiers for camping are also important.

 How We Decided

 Choosing the best disaster kit backpack can mean the difference between survival and struggle-mode in disaster situations.
 Having critical triage items on the ready to cover an open wound or start a fire could radically change how you approach it.
+Also having small but useful items like waterproof matches can save you a headache if your regular matches get wet.
 Don’t forget the best camping and hiking gear.

 Disaster Kit Backpack Buying Guide